Terrigal

 2. Conquer The Sink challenge

 This is a long-standing local ice cream eating challenge reserved for the extremely sweet toothed at Terrigal Ice Creamery.
-With over 50 ice cream flavours to choose from, including jaffa, liquorice and rainbow (of course), the crew will serve up a giant sink of icy scoops covered in cream and sauce for you to devour, complete with a photo to document the experience.
+With over 50 ice cream flavours to choose from, including jaffa, liquorice and rainbow (of course), the crew will serve up giant scoops of ice cream lathered in sauce for you to devour, complete with a photo to document the experience.
 We’d recommend calling in reinforcements for this one.

 3. Quintessential beach day

-Spend your day outdoors at Terrigal beach, with a relaxing swim in the waves or rockpool, hire a paddle boat to explore the lagoon, or read your latest book on the golden sand with public amenities, cafés, bars and boutique shops all within a minute’s walk.
-The day demands the classic Aussie beachside lunch at Terrigal Fish & Chip Co, or for a fruitier option drop by Juice Junkie for a glass of goodness.
+Spend your day outdoors at Terrigal beach, with a relaxing swim in the waves or rockpool.
+Hire a paddle boat to explore the lagoon or read your book on the golden sand with public amenities, cafés, bars and boutique shops all within a minute’s walk.
+The day demands the classic Aussie beachside lunch at Terrigal Fish & Chip Co, or for a fruitier option, drop by Juice Junkie for a glass of goodness.
 Shower off, own that sea salt hairdo, and hunt for the perfect spot to watch sunset from one of Terrigal’s vibrant rooftop bars.
-See the evening off with a few scoops of pistachio gelato enjoyed at Yovida as you stroll the Esplanade.
+See the evening off with a few scoops at one of the ice creameries as you stroll the Esplanade.

 Image with caption